clearpath-docs/spot-ros-sphinx-tutorials/doc/ros_setup.rst

 =======================

 .. note::
-    This driver has only been fully tested up to SDK version 2.0.1.
-Any version after this may have unexpected behviour
+    This driver has been tested using the steps below with Spot SDK version 2.3.5.
+Any version after this may have unexpected behviour.

 The ROS driver was created and tested on Kinetic and Melodic